danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 4. It can be trained on its own without a task-specific loss, if needed;
 5. It's fast;

-The method is based on the minCUT optimization problem, which consists of finding cuts on a weighted graph.
-We considered a continuous relaxation of minCUT and implemented it as a neural network layer to provide a sound pooling method for GNNs.
+The method is based on the minCUT optimization problem, which conists of finding a cut on weighted graph in such a way that the overall weight of the cut is minimized.
+We considered a continuous relaxation of the minCUT problem and implemented it as a neural network layer to provide a sound pooling method for GNNs.

 In this post, I'll describe the working principles of minCUT pooling and show some applications of the layer.